 Division I Contributor (4 OFP)

 The 4 OFP grade is slightly more common than the elusive and elite 5 OFP, this one reserved for junior college baseball prospects with the tools present to realistically give them a chance to succeed as Division I contributors.
 Players at this grade have the tools to legitimately compete for significant time in one way or another at the Division I level after junior college, while boasting enough of a track record in junior college for Division I programs to make a serious commitment in recruiting them.
-All players listed at this OFP are solid bets to succeed in some capacity as Division I recruits, even if they never reach pro ball; strong and aggressive Division II programs may even be advised to try to make a play on some of these guys depending on the specific situation.
+All players listed at this OFP are solid bets to succeed in some capacity as Division I recruits, whether as starters or in impactful bench/bullpen roles, even if they never reach pro ball; strong and aggressive Division II programs may even be advised to try to make a play on some of these guys depending on the specific situation.
 They’re not pro prospects (yet, in some cases), but they are solid, safe Division I-quality ballplayers.
 In 2017, I would have given a 4 OFP to Mt.
 San Antonio College shortstop Anthony Walters, as well as Cypress College catcher Dominic Campeau, and Santa Barbara City College IF/OF John Jensen — all solid, talented Division I recruits who aren’t quite (yet) bona fide pro prospects/standouts, but are at the very least highly likely to contribute positively to their new Division I programs.